fachu000/spoofing/README.md

-You need to install numpy, pyplot, tensorflow, etc.
+You need to have the typical packages (numpy, pyplot, tensorflow, etc.) installed.
+I used Python 3.9.13.

-Then, just type the following in the terminal:
+After cloning and entering the main folder, just type the following in the terminal:

 ```bash